What can i do in mangroves national park-congo

 What to see in Mangroves National park

-The fauna of Mangroves National Park offers a unique natural wonder of fauna in this specific area.
+The fauna of Mangroves National Park offers a unique natural wonder in this specific area.
 It also accommodates an abundance of marine species such as hippos, snakes, and crocodiles.
 Mangroves National Park also protects the endangered manatee population.
 Mangroves National Park’s mainland protects monkeys, bushbucks, and southern reedbuck.

 When to visit

 Mangroves National Park is best visited in the wet season when plants are bringing on a whole new look, which means ever-green lush tropical forestry.
 Travelers to Mangrove National Park should always dress properly due to weather changes (possibly rain), get ready for mosquitoes, and kindly carry a strong mosquito repellent along.

 Boat cruises along the Congo River offer better viewing of marine wildlife species such as crocodiles, hippos, manatees, and other aquatic species, as well as bird species that reward you with a panoramic view of Mangroves National Park.

 Travelers can easily spot wildlife species such as snakes, reedbucks, manatees, and monkeys among the striking mangrove trees.

 Fish in the Congo River are occupied by various fish species, making fishing a meaningful life and the best recreational activity for tourists following wildlife experiences.

 Mangrove national park offers a variety of bird species for bird lovers.
 Mangrove national park bird species include egrets, kingfishers, herons, and vultures, among others.